Ancient economic thought: Chanakya

-Chanakya says that artha (sound economies) is the most important quality and discipline required for a Rajarshi, and that dharma & kama are both dependent on it.
+Chanakya says that artha (sound economies) is the most important quality and discipline required for a Rajarshi, and that dharma and kama are both dependent on it.

 According to Chanakya, a conducive atmosphere is necessary for the state's economy to thrive.
 This requires that a state's law and order be maintained.
 Arthashastra specifies fines and punishments to support strict enforcement of laws (the Dandaniti).

 Roger Boesche has called the Arthashastra "a great political book of the ancient world".
 He interprets the 1st millennium BCE text as describing a system similar to the Soviet Union and China, where the state envisions itself as driven by the common good, but also operates an extensive spy network and system of surveillance.
 This view has been challenged by Thomas Trautmann, who asserts that a free market and individual rights, albeit a regulated system, are proposed by Arthashastra.
 Boesche is not summarily critical and adds:

 Chanakya discusses economic laws, and suggests having a court system to oversee and resolve economic, contracts and market-related disputes.
 The text also provides a system of appeal where three dharmastha (judges) consider contractual disputes between two parties, and considers profiteering and false claims to dupe customers a crime.
 The text, states Trautmann, thus anticipates market exchange and provides a framework for its functioning.

 Mahavira

 Economics in Jainism is influenced by the Mahavira and his principles and philosophies.
 His philosophies have been used to explain the economics behind it.
 He was the last of the 24 Tirthankars, who spread Jainism.
 In the Economics context he explains the importance of the concept of 'anekanta' (non-absolutism).

 There are two core political-economic system of the society recognized by the Mahavira.
-One is Communism and the other, Capitalism.
+One is communism and the other, capitalism.
 The former is meant to be more socialistic and the latter capitalistic.
-However the Mahavira found no difference in both these systems because both were driven by materialism.
+However, the Mahavira found no difference in both these systems because both were driven by materialism.